john-rock/next-supabase-boilerplate/README.md

 ## Database Schema

-Import the following sql to get started with a basic posts table.
+Import the following sql in Supabase to get started with a basic posts table.

 ```sql
 create table posts (